TabularEditor/TabularEditorDocs/te3/workspace-mode.partial.md

 Your options are:

 - **Yes**: Connect to an instance of Analysis Services and choose an existing workspace database or create a new one.
 The next time you load the same Model.bim or Database.json file, Tabular Editor will connect to the same workspace database.
+Tabular Editor will perform a deployment of the Model.bim or Database.json file onto the selected workspace database.
 - **No**: Tabular Editor will load the metadata in the file offline with no connectivity to Analysis Services.
 - **Don't ask again**: Same as above, but Tabular Editor will no longer ask you to connect to a workspace database the next time you open the same Model.bim or Database.json file.
 - **Cancel**: The file is not loaded at all.